background

 The cumulative losses incurred by a company and the tax credits received form the concept behind net operating losses (NOLs).

-If NOLs are “carried forward”, a new line item is created on the balance sheet called deferred tax assets, or “DTAs”.
-Since the company had been operating at a loss historically, it can now reduce its cash taxes in the future using NOLs.
+If NOLs are “carried forward,” a new line item is created on the balance sheet called deferred tax assets, or “DTAs.”

-However, the tax benefit — i.e. the NOLs offset some of the taxes in the future — are not realized until the company actually turns a profit.
+However, the tax benefit — i.e., the NOLs offset some of the taxes in the future — is not realized until the company actually turns a profit.

-• Deferred Tax Assets (DTA) = Net Operating Loss (NOL) x Tax Rate %
+Deferred Tax Assets (DTA) = Net Operating Loss (NOL) × Tax Rate (%)

-• DTA Decrease: If the DTA balance decreases on the B/S, the company is reaping the benefits of NOLs and using them to reduce its taxes, which increases its free cash flows (FCFs).
+• DTA Decrease → If the DTA balance decreases on the B/S, the company reaps the benefits of NOLs and uses them to reduce its taxes, which increases its free cash flows (FCFs).

-The CARES Act, enacted in March 2020 for economic relief related to COVID, provided a temporary five-year NOL carry-back for certain taxpayers, resulting in tax refunds.
+The CARES Act, enacted in March 2020 for economic relief related to COVID-19, provided a temporary five-year NOL carry-back for certain taxpayers, resulting in tax refunds.

 However, the Tax Cuts and Jobs Act of 2017 (TCJA) prohibited the carryback of NOLs, but in return, taxpayers were allowed to carry forward NOLs indefinitely.